alexandre-lelain/components-extra/README.md

 You can override this theme with the prop `theme` of the `StyledProvider` component mentionned above.

+> **Note:** your theme object needs to follow the structure of Material-ui's theme.
+You can find it here: https://material-ui.com/customization/default-theme/

 Say, for example, you want to override the 2 main palette colors to have this: